 For the initial meeting between the dog and baby, one person should hold the baby while the other has control of the dog.

 Keep the dog on the leash while you bring him over to say hello.
 Don't force the dog to approach the baby, but be sure to give him lots of praise and encouragement for approaching calmly.
+If he gets too excited and pulls on the leash to rush to the baby, the person holding the dog should back up and start again.
+Take a few slow steps at a time and reward when the dog goes slowly and remains calm.

 Tell Your Dog What You Want

 Instead of waiting to see if your dog is going to try to jump up or greet the baby too exuberantly or with aggression, let him know how you expect him to behave.
 As your dog approaches the new baby, give him a command, such as "down" or "sit."
 Reward him with praise or treats for doing as he's told.
-Often, all your dog needs is some direction from you to learn how to be well-behaved around an infant.
+Often, your dog just needs some direction from you to learn how to be well-behaved around an infant.

 Don't Punish or Scold